dwjackson/cytogen/README.md

 ## Building and Installing

+Cytoplasm depends on the [Ctache](https://github.com/dwjackson/ctache) templating library, a C99 compiler, and several POSIX-standard functions.

 If you downloaded an archive of Cytopasm that does not have a configure script, you will need to have the GNU Autotools installed to create it.
 To create the configure script, run: